Mastering react-datepicker: A comprehensive guide for developers

 • Open a calendar view when the datepicker is clicked

-• Disable future dates
+• Not select future dates

-Sidebar: With Retool, you can build applications with 50+ drag-and-drop components including a datepicker.
+• With Retool, you can build applications with 50+ drag-and-drop components including a datepicker.

 There are three simple steps for creating a datepicker: